kubeshop/tracetest/docs/docs/tools-and-integrations/testkube.md

         - attr:db.name = "pokeshop"
 ```

 Execute the following command to create the test executor object in Testkube.
-Do not forget to provide the path to your Tracetest definition file using the `--file` argument, and also the Tracetest Server endpoint using the `TRACETEST_ENDPOINT` `--variable`:
+Do not forget to provide the path to your Tracetest definition file using the `--file` argument, and also the Tracetest Server endpoint using the `TRACETEST_ENDPOINT` `--variable` (remember that the TRACETEST_ENDPOINT should be reachable from the Testkube instance):

 ```bash
 kubectl testkube create test --file my/file/location.yaml --type "tracetest/test" --name pokeshop-tracetest-test --variable TRACETEST_ENDPOINT=http://tracetest
 ```

+Note: In case you are doing a port forward to your Tracetest instance and you want to have the correct Tracetest URL in your results printed by the Testkube output, you can also provide an optional `TRACETEST_OUTPUT_ENDPOINT` variable (e.g. `--variable TRACETEST_OUTPUT_ENDPOINT=http://localhost:11633`).

 ### 3. Run your test